YouTube Video Transcript avatar

 view_countIntegerThe number of views the video has received.

-transcriptArrayAn array of transcript segments, each with text, start, duration, language, and language_code.
+transcriptArrayAn array of transcript segments, each with text, start, and end timestamps.

 urlStringThe URL of the YouTube video.